lawtancool/Multi-Streaming-Server/README.md

 Modify the included `docker-compose.yml` file to suit your needs, and run `docker-compose up -d` in the same directory as the `docker-compose.yml` file to run.

 ### Using docker-compose with stunnel
 Nginx does not natively support RTMPS streaming (only RTMP), so to stream to services that require RTMPS (eg. Facebook, Instagram Live), rename `docker-compose.yml.stunnel` to `docker-compose.yml` and run `docker-compose up -d` to run both this container and a stunnel container together.
-Nginx will send its RTMP stream to stunnel to be converted to RTMP (see the Instagram config entry in `nginx.template.conf` as an example).
+Nginx will send its RTMP stream to stunnel to be converted to RTMPS (see the Instagram config entry in `nginx.template.conf` as an example).
 More information can be found [here](https://www.jakobstoeck.de/2017/how-to-encrypt-rtmp-or-anything-really-over-ssl-tls/).

 ## FAQ